I get asked all the time ‘how do you garden with little kids around?’

 In reality, it’s both the magic of days like this mixed with a little chaos that makes gardening with babies and young children an enjoyable but challenging adventure.

 Because I could also tell you stories of a mischievous 2-year-old that pulled up all the tags that marked which of my Brassica plants were which and then I had no idea what was a broccoli, cauliflower or cabbage plant.
 Or the time a friend sent their kids to harvest cucumbers from the greenhouse and they harvested all the premature baby watermelons instead, ruining an entire summer crop in one swoop!

 Why you should try to garden with young children

 One of the most wonderful aspects of home gardening is creating engrained food connection memories for your children.
-In most countries around the world the majority of kids have no idea where their food comes from, other than the grocery store (and the same goes with many adults).
+In most countries around the world the majority of kids have no idea where their food comes from, other than the grocery store (and the same goes for many adults).
 The further removed we get from our food, the less we understand it and want to eat it.
 Children are naturally curious about everything and much of that curiosity is lost as they get older, so involving them when they’re young is beneficial.

 Kids are full of discovery, but a lot of that learning is done hands-on and sometimes that can get in the way of your gardening tasks.
 They’re also busy little bodies, being done with something that excited them mere moments before, which means you often start something you didn’t get to finish.

 These activities are meant to keep your kids busy while you get some gardening done or for them to learn some gardening themselves.